Koromix/rygel/doc/functions.md

 Asynchronous functions run on worker threads.
 You need to deal with thread safety issues if you share data between threads.

 Callbacks must be called from the main thread, or more precisely from the same thread as the V8 intepreter.
 Calling a callback from another thread is undefined behavior, and will likely lead to a crash or a big mess.
+You've been warned!